zaakirio/MarkdownPlayground/README.md

 # MarkdownPlayground

-A markdown playground for editing quick markdown ideas
+A markdown playground for editing quick markdown ideas, hosted at: markdownplayground.co.uk